pritomrajkhowa/PbVIAP/README.md

 ### System Requirements and Installation

-In practice we have run VIAP on standard Ubuntu 18.04 LTS distribution.
-VIAP is provided as a set of binaries and libraries for
+In practice we have run PbVIAP on standard Ubuntu 18.04 LTS distribution.
+PbVIAP is provided as a set of binaries and libraries for
 Ubuntu 18.04 LTS distribution.

 #### Download